How To Launch A Space Startup

 SpaceX, Boeing, Virgin Galactic, and Jeff Bezos’s Blue Origin might dominate the headlines with their massive projects, but government grants, funding, and incentives remain the bread and butter of the space tech world.

 Take Rocket Lab, a U.S.-New Zealand company working on commercial satellite launches with its own Electron rocket.
-The company—which aims to manufacture low-cost rockets at a rate of one per week that will sell for approximately $5 million per flight—has approximately 200 employees in the U.S. and New Zealand, where it is conducting rocket launches.
+The company, which aims to manufacture low-cost rockets at a rate of one per week that will sell for approximately $5 million per flight—compared to SpaceX, which charges about $62 million per launch—has approximately 200 employees in the U.S. and New Zealand, where it is conducting its launches.

 New Zealand’s eagerness to build up its aerospace credentials and economy has worked to Rocket Lab’s benefit: According to a company representative, Rocket Lab has received around $1.3 million in government grants since 2007 for both research and development projects and student funding.
 An additional growth grant from Callaghan Innovation, a New Zealand quasi-government organization, means that New Zealand’s government refunds Rocket Lab 20¢ for each dollar Rocket Lab spends on R&D inside of New Zealand.
 (According to Crunchbase, the company has raised a total of approximately $75 million in funding from blue-chip Silicon Valley firms like Khosla Ventures and Bessemer Venture Partners.)

-Note: Update: This article has been updated to clarify that Starburst works with early-stage companies across the aviation and aerospace spectrum.